FriendsOfCake/cakephp-csvview/README.md

 _[Using [Composer](http://getcomposer.org/)]_

 [View on Packagist](https://packagist.org/packages/friendsofcake/cakephp-csvview), and copy the JSON snippet for the latest version into your project's `composer.json`.
 Eg, v.
-1.2.0 would look like this:
+2.0 would look like this:

 	{
 		"require": {
-			"friendsofcake/cakephp-csvview": "1.2.0"
+			"friendsofcake/cakephp-csvview": "2.0"
 		}
 	}

-Because this plugin has the type `cakephp-plugin` set in it's own `composer.json`, composer knows to install it inside your `/Plugin` directory, rather than in the usual vendor directory.
+Because this plugin has the type `cakephp-plugin` set in it's own `composer.json`, composer knows to install it inside your `/vendor` directory.
-It is recommended that you add `/Plugin/CsvView` to your .gitignore file.
+It is recommended that you add `/vendor/CsvView` to your .gitignore file.
 (Why?
 [Read this](http://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md).)

 _[Manual]_